hl7-eu/gravitate-health/input/pagecontent/08-persona-dimensions.md

 ### Persona's Dimensions checklist

-These are the persona's dimensions.
-It is true that some could be inferred from IPS directly or indirectly.
-But only some take part in the mandatory sections of IPS as can be seen below.
-For the ones not possible to be inferred from IPS, there are at least two paths:
+Persona dimensions were elements listed within the project as potentially usefull for the focusing process.
+They are listed in the table below.
+It is true that some could be inferred from IPS directly or indirectly, but only some take part in the mandatory/formally defined sections of IPS as can be seen below.
+For the ones not possible to be inferred from IPS or not existing in it, there are at least two paths:

 1. Assuming a lot of data comes from validated questionnaires, we can represent it as a pair of Questionnaire/QuestionnaireResponse
    1. Transform them into Observations/Conditions
    2. Use them as is
 2. Third parties (Social Worker, phycologist, physician, nurse, etc) asserts the observations/Condition directly for all/part of the dimensions.

-Then, in both cases, observation can be coupled together as a document or message to be transmitted along with IPS.

-check the diagram below for the alternative with questionnaire:
+Then, in both cases, observation can be coupled together and transmitted along with IPS or instead of IPS - [persona Vector](StructureDefinition-persona-collection.html).
+The diagram below for the alternative with questionnaire:

 <div>{% include dimension-source.svg %}</div>
 <br clear="all"/>